NovationScripts/Multimillionaire/README.md

 And earnings of 5% from one referral would be approximately ~$50,000 if the referred player reaches the finish line.

+In the best-case scenario, it could take no less than 2970 hours to complete the game, which is 123.75 days, or 4.125 months.

 Multi-accounting is not prohibited.